Internal Layer Overview

-An internal layer is a hen that lays an egg internally---as opposed to externally (outside of her body).
-It is a reproductive disorder of hens, where her oviduct is not functioning as it should.
-The disorder occurs as a result of a genetic defect preset since birth, or it can be acquired as a secondary result of an infection, or trauma to her oviduct.
+An internal layer is a condition occurs when there is a problem with the hen's reproductive tract, causing her to lay eggs internally instead of how they are normally laid--which is externally.
+The condition can occur as a result of a genetic defect preset since birth, or it can be acquired as a secondary result of an infection, or trauma to her oviduct.

 - Eventually, all the rotting egg material inside of the hen's body will begin to exert pressure on her internal organs, as well as restricting her ability to breath properly.
 This is why hen's often assume a penguin-like stance, as all the built up internal pressure in her body makes her extremely uncomfortable, and often restricts her ability to breath normally.